 Address: 1915 Scott St, Lafayette, IN 47904

 If you’re heading to Lafayette in the summer months, Tropicanoe Cove is a great spot to visit for the day.
-With a lazy river, slides, a kiddie pool, lawn chairs, and a large deck to enjoy all day, Tropicanoe Cove is a great way to enjoy some sunshine and warm weather with the family.
+With a lazy river, slides, a kiddie pool, lawn chairs, and a large deck to enjoy all day, Tropicanoe Cove is a great way to some sunshine and warm weather with the family.

 With lifeguards on duty, you won’t have to worry about the safety of your kids, and you can fully relax and enjoy time with your family and friends.
 Get snacks at the concession stand, float on the lazy river, and get your younger kids involved in the toddler lily pad area.

-The park offers Family Night one Wednesday a month, with discounted prices and a Water Walking fitness class on the lazy river.
+The park offers Family Night one Wednesday a month, featuring discounted prices and a Water Walking fitness class on the lazy river.
 Tropicanoe Cove is open 7 days a week in the summer months, weather permitting.
 Quality Inn and Suites is a great accommodation to consider if you spend the night in Lafayette.

 6. Columbian Park